hunyadi/md2conf/CONTRIBUTING.md

 - **Options:**
   - **Push images to Docker Hub** (true/false): Builds all 4 variants tagged with commit SHA (e.g., `yourusername/md2conf:sha-abc1234-minimal`).
   - **Update DOCKER_HUB.md description** (true/false): Updates the live Docker Hub repository description using the `DOCKER_HUB.md` template.
+    - **Note:** This is a **"best-effort"** step.
+If it fails (e.g., due to insufficient PAT scopes), the workflow will still succeed and images will be published.
     - **Note:** When run manually on a branch, the `%{GIT_TAG}` placeholder in the template falls back to the branch name or short SHA.
     - > [!WARNING]
-      > This will update the live Docker Hub description if your credentials are configured.
+      > This will update the live Docker Hub description if your credentials are configured with sufficient permissions.

 Example using `gh` CLI for manual dispatch: